ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

    -  GPS (SERIAL3) on Flexi Port
    -  Telemetry (SERIAL1) on Mainport
    -  USB (SERIAL0) port
-   -  SWD Port for flashing and debugging, including 3.3V output for optional periphereals
+   -  SWD Port for flashing and debugging, including 3.3V output for optional peripherals
    -  MMCX antenna connector for integrated HopeRF RFM22B 100mW 433MHz (fullsize Revolution only)
    -  OPLink port on RevoMini.
-OPLink hardware is not supported by ArduPilot, but this port exposes external SPI pins (SCK, CS, MOSI, MISO) that can be used for supported SPI periphereals like SD card adapters or SPI OSD breakout boards (requires additions to hardware definition file and compiling a custom firmware).
+OPLink hardware is not supported by ArduPilot, but this port exposes external SPI pins (SCK, CS, MOSI, MISO) that can be used for supported SPI peripherals like SD card adapters or SPI OSD breakout boards (requires additions to hardware definition file and compiling a custom firmware).

 .. note::
     Per channel PWM-type RC inputs are not supported on this hardware.
 See reference for :ref:`supported RC systems <common-rc-systems>`